benjaminkraf/RomNameCleaner/README.md

 Do not run this program on ROM files whose names do not contain a standard ROM country code.
 It will crash on whatever file lacks the ROM country code.

-I'll implement something to guard against user stupidity or ignorance at some point but for know I trust that if you know enough to make use of this tool you know enough to do so without making more problems for yourself.
+I'll implement something to guard against user stupidity or ignorance at some point but for now I trust that if you know enough to make use of this tool you know enough to do so without making more problems for yourself.